 Sink overflow pipe

-The overflow on a sink is a small opening that’s found on the back of the sink just below the rim.
-It’s connected to a pipe that leads down into the drain.
-These overflows are found in bathroom basins, baths and kitchen sinks and help to stop your sink overflowing if you leave the tap running when the plug is in.
+The overflow on a sink is a small opening that’s found on the back of the sink, just below the rim and is connected to a pipe that leads down into the drain.
+These overflows are found in bathroom basins, baths and kitchen sinks, and help to stop your sink overflowing if you leave the tap running when the plug is in.

 The simple solution to an overflowing sink is to pull the plug out and allow the bowl to drain.

 In summary, if you see an overflow pipe leaking outside, the likely cause is an overflowing toilet cistern, cold water or central heating feed and expansion tank.
 The issue could also be your boiler overflow pipe dripping due to a faulty combination boiler.